Knowledgator/GLiClass.js/README.md

 #### ONNX settings API

-- modelPath: can be either a URL to a local model as in the basic example, or it can also be the Model itself as an array of binary data.
+- *modelPath*: can be either a URL to a local model as in the basic example, or it can also be the Model itself as an array of binary data.
-- executionProvider: these are the same providers that ONNX web supports, currently we allow `webgpu` (recommended), `cpu`, `wasm`, `webgl` but more can be added
+- *executionProvider*: these are the same providers that ONNX web supports, currently we allow `webgpu` (recommended), `cpu`, `wasm`, `webgl` but more can be added
-- wasmPaths: Path to the wasm binaries, this can be either a URL to the binaries like a CDN url, or a local path to a folder with the binaries.
+- *wasmPaths*: Path to the wasm binaries, this can be either a URL to the binaries like a CDN url, or a local path to a folder with the binaries.
-- multiThread: wether to multithread at all, only relevent for wasm and cpu exeuction providers.
+- *multiThread*: wether to multithread at all, only relevent for wasm and cpu exeuction providers.
-- multiThread: When choosing the wasm or cpu provider, multiThread will allow you to specify the number of cores you want to use.
+- *multiThread*: When choosing the wasm or cpu provider, multiThread will allow you to specify the number of cores you want to use.
-- fetchBinary: will prefetch the binary from the default or provided wasm paths
+- *fetchBinary*: will prefetch the binary from the default or provided wasm paths

 ## 🛠 Setup & Model Preparation

 To use GLiNER models in a web environment, you need an ONNX format model.
 You can:

 1. Search for pre-converted models on [HuggingFace](https://huggingface.co/onnx-community?search_models=gliclass)
-2. Convert a model yourself using the [official Python script](https://github.com/Knowledgator/GLiClass.c/blob/main/ONNX_CONVERTING/convert_to_onnx.py)
+2. Convert a model yourself using the Python `convert_to_onnx.py`.

 ### Converting to ONNX Format